 Obtaining an authentication token

-Authorization field of the HTTP header, as shown below.
+Authorization field of your HTTP header as follows.